32KZ/AntiSkillIssue/README.md

 - has a validity checker to Declare if the Selected BSD play is a Valid, VRmode Score. (exception cases are if there is a 0 combo, aka noodle or desktop scores.)

 ## Planed Features
-- Take replay information from [BeatSavior](https://github.com/Mystogan98/BeatSaviorData) Found in Appdata For Display in a UI of my Creation 🙌 the UI is To contain:

-  - Tabs For the following: Start & End Review Sliders , Pre-Swing & Post-Swing, Accuracy, Timing Dependence, Velocity

-  - Each tab has a nested Left and Right tab to Display information Per hand for better Data Viewage

 - Save config settings in  "UserData/AntiSkillIssue/Settings.json" For future use